 Keep in mind that alligators roam the streets freely in West Palm Beach, devouring even the most fleet-footed of residents at will most days.
 No, not really (or at all)!
 We just wanted to see if you were still with us … and now that we know you are, we can carry on …

-Whether you’re on the prowl for a basic studio unit with minimal bells and whistles or an upscale mega-loft with 1500-plus square feet and an urban garden on the rooftop, there’s a place somewhere in WPB with your name on it.
+Whether you’re on the prowl for a basic studio unit with minimal bells and whistles or a mega-loft with 1500-plus square feet and an urban garden on the rooftop, there’s a place somewhere in WPB with your name on it.
 West Palm, like much of Florida, is a renter’s market, and nearly 15 percent of residential buildings are currently unoccupied.
 In other words, you can afford to be choosy and scour the land for the best possible deals.
 Waiting lists on apartments are rare and move-in specials pop up constantly, so don’t settle on a place unless you’re sure it’s perfect for you.

 Give your new place an in-depth inspection before settling in to make sure your appliances function, your water pressure and temperature is adequate, your plumbing works properly, and your walls, floors, and ceilings are blemish-free.
 If anything is questionable, take a picture of it and alert management immediately (before you’ve officially moved in).
 Also, bring a friend along to check it out, since an objective third party is likely to catch an imperfection that you were too busy gazing at your sweet new ocean view to notice.